kubevirt/project-infra/github/ci/prow-deploy/README.md

 Contains the patches to modify base manifests, divided per patch type.

+- components

+Kustomize components reusable in the different overlays.

 ### Kustomize patches

 The main target of kustomization are names and namespaces, and generating